KauzClay/docs-tap/application-accelerator/vscode.hbs.md

 1. Go to VS Code settings and click **Code > Preferences > Settings > Extensions > Tanzu App Accelerator**.

-2. Configure the extension to either use Tanzu Developer Portal or the local server engine:
+2. Configure the extension to either use Tanzu Developer Portal or the local engine server:

     - **For Tanzu Developer Portal:**